 Cari enjoys working with dogs of all breeds and sizes as well as cats and other species of animals, too.
 She has fostered over 150 animals in the past 15 years including dogs/puppies, cats/kittens, rabbits, ferrets, guinea pigs, sugar gliders, rats, mice and gerbils.

-She lives in Oshkosh, WI with her partner Adam and their three chihuahuas (Mordie, Lu, Tinky) as well as their cat (Pliny).
+She lives in Oshkosh, WI with her partner Adam, their dog Mordie and their three cats Soba, Arthur and Pliny.
 All of Cari's companion animals were adopted and she has a special fondness for animals who are adapting to unexpected life changes including the challenges associated with becoming homeless, living in a shelter and transitioning to a new home environment.